fametrano/fametrano.github.io/index2.md

 as lecturer, speaker, panelist and my articles, interviews, videos, etc.
 *  and, of course, my [blog]({{ site.baseurl }}/blog/)!

-I am available for events: I waive my fee for scientific and community-organized non-profit events and conferences, anyway I do not work pro-bono for the commercial ones that charge a ticket or have sponsors.
+I am available pro-bono for scientific and community-organized non-profit events and conferences; I charge a fee for the commercial ones with admission price or sponsors.